 Companies aren’t blind to these challenges, and they’re taking action in order to gain more control over every touchpoint across the supply chain.
-Direct to Customer is on the rise, with leading brands that once upon a time relied solely on partners to distribute their products now embracing it as a powerful distribution channel.
+Direct to Consumer delivery is on the rise, with leading brands that once upon a time relied solely on partners to distribute their products now embracing it as a powerful distribution channel.
 D2C has the added benefit of allowing them to retain full control over the supply chain, and therefore also in full control of the overall brand experience.
 The process that products go through – often travelling thousands of miles and going through multiple intermediaries – has an impact not only on the profit margins, but also on the brand’s ability to connect and communicate with their customers.

 But the reality is that most companies rely upon shipping and delivery partners to distribute their goods far and wide.
 Even those with an in-house fleet need to use delivery companies to reach all their customers, wherever they live and whenever they need their purchases.
 This is why finding the right partners, having full visibility over the supply chain from the first mile to the last, and owning your entire brand experience have never been more important.

 Frequently Asked Questions: